pnannepa/AWS-Connect/README.md

 3. AWS Lamba integration with Amazon Connect is implemented

 Version 3.0
-1. AWS Lex Chatbot is implemented
+1. AWS Lex AI Chatbot is implemented